macastrogimenez/Algorithms-personal-repo/README.md

 # Applied Algorithms

-This repo contains thoughts and exercises regarding Applied Algorithms from ITU MSc in Software Design.
+This repo contains thoughts and exercises regarding Applied Algorithms from ITU MSc in Software Design